SonjiaD/Music-Theory-App/Project/README.md

-# Sonja's CPSC210 Personal Project
+# Sonja's Music Theory Personal Project

 ## *What will the application do?*
 #### Teaches the basics of music theory